 Do you require a GRE/GMAT score as part of the application process?

-A GRE/GMAT score is not a requirement unless an applicant does not hold (at least) a 2:1 honours degree or an equivalent standard from an overseas institution.
+A GRE/GMAT score is not a requirement unless an applicant does not hold (at least) a good 2:1 honours degree or an equivalent standard from an overseas institution.
 Such applicants will be required to take a GRE/GMAT (and rank above the 50th percentile in each of the elements of the test) in order to be considered for the programme.

 Can I visit Cambridge Judge Business School and talk to faculty or someone from Admissions in person?